Sagittarius constellation lies in the southern sky. It is one of the constellations of the zodiac. It represents the archer.

 Sigma Sagittarii is sometimes also known as Nunki.
 This is the star’s modern name, which is either Babylonian or Assyrian in origin.
 The significance of the name is unknown, except that it is a proper name.
 It was recovered by archaeologists and made public by Richard Hinckley Allen in his book Star names, their lore and meaning.

-Nunki has a faint, magnitude 9.5 companion about 5.2 arcminutes away.
-Because Nunki is located so close to the eclipic, it can sometimes be occulted by the Moon and, however rarely, by planets.
-It was last occulted by a planet on November 17, 1981, when Venus passed in front of it.
+Nunki has a faint (magnitude 9.5) companion about 5.2 arc minutes away.
+Nunki is located close to the eclipic and it can sometimes be occulted by the Moon and, very rarely, by planets.
+The star was last occulted by a planet on November 17, 1981, when Venus passed in front of it.

 Sigma Sagittarii is also notable for being the brightest star that can be occulted by an exterior planet.
-This, however, only applies to Mars and it happens extremely rarely.
-The last time it did was on September 3, 423.
+This, however, only applies to Mars and it happens very rarely.
+The last occultation occurred on September 3, 423.